 As an apple orchard, we often get lots of questions from people about how to care for their home fruit trees.
-There are some really great intensive guides out there on all kinds of things about home fruit tree care, but sometimes we find people are wanting to know… what is the bare basics I need to do every year to care for my home apple tree.
-Following this guide will not make you an expert orchardist, but it’s a good place to start if you don’t know much…
+There are some really great intensive guides out there on all kinds of things about home fruit tree care, but sometimes people are just wanting to know what are the bare basics needed to care for a home apple tree.
+Following this guide will not make you an expert orchardist, but it’s a good place to start if you don’t know much!

 It’s important to get this right so you will have success down the road.